|

 Kaisa would have eventually returned, putting the village

+in grave danger.
 When KM returns to the village, it

 is time for him and Itaka to leave.
 As they leave, Tamarin